 Use AI algorithms to detect plagiarism- Employ AI-based plagiarism detection to double-check descriptive answers and code samples.

 Gain insight into the candidate’s work process- Study the video to gain deeper insight into the candidate’s problem-solving process.

 With every candidate being both monitored in real time and captured on video, every suspicious activity (googling answers, copy-pasting codes, consulting with a friend, or pausing for longer than usual) is immediately caught in the activity report for a recruiter to rewind and analyze after the test.

-Not only does this help prevent plagiarism and eliminate candidates who cheat, but it also provides material evidence that can be dissected to details by impartial recruiters in case that an eligible candidate gets judged not by their lack of skill, but by some other factors that promote favouritism.
+Not only does this help prevent plagiarism and eliminate candidates who cheat, but it also provides material evidence that can be dissected to detail by impartial recruiters.
+It helps maintain test integrity so that an eligible candidate gets judged not by their lack of skill, but by some other factors that promote favoritism.